-The following analytic identifies one source endpoint failing to authenticate with multiple valid users using the NTLM protocol.
+The following analytic identifies one source endpoint failing to authenticate with 30 unique valid users using the NTLM protocol.
 This behavior could represent an adversary performing a Password Spraying attack against an Active Directory environment using NTLM to obtain initial access or elevate privileges.
+Active Directory environments can be very different depending on the organization.
+Users should test this detection and customize the arbitrary threshold when needed.
 Event 4776 is generated on the computer that is authoritative for the provided credentials.
 For domain accounts, the domain controller is authoritative.
 For local accounts, the local computer is authoritative.
 Error code 0xC000006A means: misspelled or bad password (the attempted user is a legitimate domain user).

 The analytics returned fields allow analysts to investigate the event further by providing fields like source workstation name and attempted user accounts.